DEVG44/FPGA-IP-Development/Task 2/Readme.md

 Instructions:

 - Write or reuse a small C program that:
-     -Writes values to the GPIO register
+     - Writes values to the GPIO register
-     -Reads back and prints values via UART
+     - Reads back and prints values via UART

 C Program:
 ```